ShanmukhaSreenivas/DollarBot/README.md

   **Recurring Expenses:** Added the functionality for users to track recurring expenses.
 This feature facilitates the management of regularly occurring financial commitments.

-# :star: What's New? - ( Latest version )

--### Demo Video
-For a quick walkthrough of the new features, check out the [demo video here](https://drive.google.com/file/d/1KgL1cUITotW6KhUY0iBWnY_TGmof85OS/view?usp=drive_link).

-- **Voice Command Feature:** This functionality allows users to record expenses and access different features by speaking commands.
+  **Voice Command Feature:** This functionality allows users to record expenses and access different features by speaking commands.
 It provides hands-free control, making financial management more convenient and accessible, especially for users on the go.

-With this feature, users can quickly log expenses without typing, enhancing productivity.
-- **UI Enhancements:** The menu now includes inline keyboard buttons, creating a more streamlined and intuitive interface.
-Users can navigate and perform actions effortlessly, making the application not only visually appealing but also simpler to use, reducing time spent on finding features.
-- **Enhanced Error Handling:** Custom exceptions have been introduced to handle errors in a more targeted way.
-This enhancement ensures the app can recover smoothly from unexpected issues, offering a more robust experience for users and reducing interruptions during use.
-- **Social Media Integration:** A convenient feature that generates shareable links for expense summaries.
+  **Social Media Integration:** A convenient feature that generates shareable links for expense summaries.
 Users can easily share their summaries on popular social media platforms like Facebook, Twitter, and LinkedIn.

-With a simple command, DollarBot generates a custom link, URL-encodes it, and provides preformatted sharing options for each platform, allowing users to seamlessly showcase their expense management insights.
-- **Report Generation:** Allows users to generate a detailed spending breakdown over a customizable date range.
+  **Report Generation:** Allows users to generate a detailed spending breakdown over a customizable date range.
 This feature provides valuable insights into spending patterns for specific time periods, helping users track and analyze their financial habits more effectively.

-- **Summary Generation:** command delivers a quick, high-level overview of spending by category for a specified period.
+  **Summary Generation:** command delivers a quick, high-level overview of spending by category for a specified period.
 This feature provides users with a concise breakdown allowing for a snapshot of overall spending without diving into detailed transactions.

+# :star: What's New? - ( Latest version )

+-### Demo Video
+For a quick walkthrough of the new features, check out the [demo video here](https://drive.google.com/file/d/1KgL1cUITotW6KhUY0iBWnY_TGmof85OS/view?usp=drive_link).

+- **Top Expense Category Insight:** This feature identifies the user’s top expense category over a specific time frame, such as a week or month.
+It provides a clear picture of the areas where the user spends the most, helping them focus on expense management in critical categories.

+- **Daily Expense Reminder:** A scheduling feature that sends users a reminder to log their daily expenses if none have been recorded.
+This ensures users maintain a consistent habit of tracking their expenses and stay on top of their financial activities.

+- **Set Savings Goal:** Users can set a monthly savings goal and receive weekly notifications about their progress.
+At the end of each week, the bot evaluates whether users are on track to meet their savings goals and provides recommendations on adjusting spending.
+This feature integrates seamlessly with budget tracking, offering real-time feedback to encourage better financial habits.

+- **Savings Goal Management:** Savings Goal Management allows users to set, track, and manage their financial savings goals seamlessly.
+With this feature, users can define a target amount, update their progress, view detailed summaries, and receive milestone notifications, ensuring a clear and motivational path to achieving their financial objectives.

+- **Enhanced Error Handling:** Introduced targeted custom exceptions to manage errors effectively during various operations, including command processing, expense recording, and report generation.
+Improved error logging for critical components, making it easier to debug and maintain the application.
+Added fallback messages for invalid inputs, ensuring the bot provides clear guidance to users when unexpected inputs are encountered.

-- **Bug Fixes and Improved Flow:** Addressed numerous bugs and issues to enhance the overall stability and user experience of the application.
-The latest updates include fixes to issues related to the previous flow of the application, ensuring a smoother and more reliable user interaction.
-Our commitment to quality assurance and user satisfaction is reflected in these improvements.
+- **Bug Fixes and Improved Flow:** Addressed issues with inconsistent navigation and menu commands, ensuring users experience smoother and more reliable interaction with the bot.
+Addressed issues with inconsistent navigation and menu commands, ensuring users experience smoother and more reliable interaction with the bot.
+Improved the handling of date-specific commands to ensure correct parsing and results across different locales and formats.

-Are you a developer? <a href="https://github.com/tpanati/DollarBot/blob/main/README.md">Click here: For Developers and Future Contributors</a>
+Are you a developer? <a href="https://github.com/ShanmukhaSreenivas/DollarBot/blob/main/README.md">Click here: For Developers and Future Contributors</a>

 # :rocket: Installation and Setup